karma-runner/karma/docs/config/05-plugins.md

 ## Installation

-Karma plugins are NPM modules, so the recommended way to install them are as project dependencies in your `package.json`:
+Karma plugins are npm modules, so the recommended way to install them are as project dependencies in your `package.json`:

 ```javascript
 {